openfoodfacts/openfoodfacts-infrastructure/docs/cicd.md

 *Notes:*
 * deployment process to pre-prod `.net` and production `.org` environments is identical (`container-deploy.yml`), as pre-production should be as close as possible to the production environment to avoid any pitfalls when pushing a release to production.
 * the special branches (`deploy-*` and `release-v*.*.*`) MUST be **[protected branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)**.
+* deploying to production `.org` can also be done manually by pushing a tag to the repository that follows semantic versioning: `git tag v1.1.0tc1 && git push --tags` although this is not recommended as it contradicts with the automated deployment workflow.

 ### Rollbacks